Speedy Growth and the Speed of Problems

-Most every entrepreneur or business owner I have ever worked with was propelled by an ambition: to find a way to make a great deal of money.
-The quicker the better.
+An ambition propelled most every entrepreneur or business owner I have ever worked with: to find a way to make a great deal of money.
+The quicker, the better.

-Speed was usually an important part of the equation because typically they are highly leveraged to dream of a “billion-dollar idea.”
+Speed was usually an essential part of the equation because, typically, they are highly leveraged to dream of a “billion-dollar idea.”

-However, the quicker the success the more likely a deluge of problems.
-I call that the speed of problems.
+However, the quicker the success, the more likely a deluge of problems.
+I call that the speed of the issues.

 Uber Had Speed

 I read a story last year by Chris Zook and James Allen at Harvard Business Review about UBER’s growth and the speed of their problems.

 Imagine making 68 BILLION dollars in 7 years!
 When they lost 700 Million in 2017, while it was significant, it was a sneeze in the big picture.

 Still, with all that success, they faced problems that resulted in financial and capital loss, as well as the toll it took on the human resources within the entire company.

 Uber, not unlike many other “Unicorns” (A unicorn is a privately held startup company valued at over $1 billion), has a high expiration ratio, in fact, 66% or two out three.
 Having money, multiplying, being a wildly talked about business or individual, does not mean you can sustain the success.

 Reality kicks in when problems show up.
 And the real issue: the questions were sneaking in slowly but not spotted.
 The game was on, and things happened fast.
 Money flowed.
 Who has time to look into the little things?